EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Explicit session identifiers S_U, S_V different from other concurrent session identifiers (EDHOC or other used protocol identifier) chosen by U and V, respectively.

-* Explicit nonces N_U, N_V chosen freshly and anew with each session by U and V, respectively.

 * Computationally independent keys derived from the ECDH shared secret and used for encryption of different messages.

 EDHOC also makes the following additions: